 Global Auto Industry: Casualty of Trade War?

 Given their strategic significance to a country’s economy, cars have long featured as part of trade disputes between countries and regions in the international trading landscape.
 An imbalance between the US and the European Union (EU) in trade tariffs on auto imports has taken centre stage for years.
-Auto imports was a hot topic during the trans-Atlantic trade talks during the Obama administration but was left unsettled when Mr Trump took office and stopped the talks.
+Auto imports was a hot topic during the trans-Atlantic trade talks during the Obama administration but were left unsettled when Mr Trump took office and stopped the talks.
 Currently, Europe imposes a 10% duty on American auto imports, relative to US tariffs of 2.5% on European imports.

 With such an imbalance, it is no wonder that President Trump is eyeing a role for the auto industry in his trade disputes.
 Persistent US trade deficits with Japan have also long been largely blamed on the Japanese auto industry, which plays a major role in Japan’s economic well-being.